 The terms "dither" and "dithering" are applied to a range of scene motions, with offset sizes from sub-pixels to several arcseconds.

 See also: NIRCam Primary Dithers

-Some instruments, like the NIRCam Imaging short channel, contain multiple detectors separated by small gaps.
+Some instruments, like the NIRCam imaging short wavelength channel, contain multiple detectors separated by small gaps.
 To fill in these regions of an astronomical scene, primary dithers are used; this results in small stripes or regions in the processed data with lower effective exposure times.
 However, with a sufficient number of dither steps, this non-uniformity can be minimized to produce an image with fairly uniform sensitivity.
-Gap dithers also move the scene sufficiently so that any detector features, such as bad pixels or modest flat-field features, can be mitigated.
+Gap dithers also move the scene sufficiently so that any detector features, such as bad pixels or modest flat field features, can be mitigated.